WatsonDataPlatform/E2ELab/README.md

 These labs are done using Bluemix, IBM's cloud platform.
 Before you proceed with any of the labs you will need to register for a Bluemix and Watson Analytics account and create a set of Bluemix services that are required to complete the labs sucessfully.

 ## [Data Engineer Lab - Click Here](https://github.com/WatsonDataPlatform/E2ELab/tree/master/dataengineer/)
-Perform this hands-on lab and in a few clicks you can standardize, transform, and move sales and customer data into Watson Analytics for immediate analytica insight.
+Perform this hands-on lab and in a few clicks you can shape, refine, and persist customer transaction data into Watson Analytics for immediate analytical insight.
 ## [Business Analyst Lab - Click Here](https://github.com/WatsonDataPlatform/E2ELab/tree/master/businessanalyst/)
 Perform this hands-on lab using guided exploration capabilities on customer transaction data to uncover unique insights about product affinities.
 ## [Data Scientist Lab - Click Here](https://github.com/WatsonDataPlatform/E2ELab/tree/master/datascientist/)